 Responding to Allegations

 As liability increases, so have claim settlements.
 Today, every jurisdiction has a different definition of child sexual abuse and different reporting rules.
 Failure to report an incident in a timely manner could result in repercussions against the school and individual in both civil and criminal courts.
 If allegations are brought against a school accusing it of negligent hiring, improper training and supervision, failure to report, negligent retention—consequences can reach into the millions of dollars.

 Training faculty and staff of school policies that can affect child sexual abuse is critical.
 It should also include jurisdictional requirements so it is well understood how to identify improper behavior and what to do about it.
 This is important as some individuals may be hesitant to report potential abuse based on a gut feeling or suspicion.

-“Don’t take allegations lightly,” Kostro said.
+“Don’t take allegations lightly,” says Deig.
 “Err on the side of the safety of the student and investigate every claim and report every allegation or suspicion of abuse.”

 Partnering with the Right Insurer